romans-weapon/spear-framework/README.md

 |ID        |Dem  |212560     |
 +----------+-----+-----------+
 only showing top 10 rows

 ```
-A lot of connectors from file source to JDBC destination are avaialble [here](https://anudeepkonaboina.github.io/spear-framework/).
+A lot of connectors from other file source to JDBC destination are avaialble [here](https://anudeepkonaboina.github.io/spear-framework/).

 ### JDBC source